 REMINDER: Hydrocarbons float on water.
-If the sensor is fully submerged in water, the polymer is unable to detect hydrocarbon liquid.
+If the sensor is put fully in water, the polymer will not sense hydrocarbon liquid.

 - This sensor uses ONE Controller Interface I.S.
 Module position - Start with the Connections table and "Typical Installation" drawing below. - Connect the sensor cable to the sensor. - Connect the sensor wires to the field wires in the junction box.
-Use the supplied cable gland and silicon wire nuts. - Seal the electrical connections with the epoxy seal packs (refer to M00-390008 Waterproof Electrical Connections for instructions). - Install explosion-resistant sealing fittings at both ends of the conduit.
+Use the supplied cable gland and silicon wire puts - Seal the electrical connections with the epoxy seal packs (refer to M00-390008 Waterproof Electrical Connections for instructions). - Install explosion-resistant sealing fittings at both ends of the conduit.
 Refer to the Probe-Cable Sealoffs section of the console's Installation Guide for instructions.